microclimate-dev2ops/knative-pipeline-events/README.md

 ## Modify yaml files for your own configuration

-- Edit the image location in `github-event-handler.yml` replacing your dockerhub ID
+- Edit the image location in `github-event-handler.yml` replacing your Dockerhub ID

 `Kubectl apply -f event_handler/github-event-handler.yml`